vtexdocs/dev-portal-content/docs/guides/Integration Guides/payments-integration-guide/payments-integration-payment-provider-homologation.md

 - **New Payment method purchase flow**: if a "New Payment method" is supported, inform whether it works with Redirect or Payment App.
 For more information, access  [Purchase Flows](https://developers.vtex.com/vtex-rest-api/docs/payments-integration-purchase-flows).

 The SLA required for the payment team to carry out the homologation is 30 days.
 This term will start only after the submission of the document **Master Partner Agreement for Financial Services (MPA)**.
 For homologation requests without using the MPA, the SLA term may be extended due to the need for additional analysis by the payment team.
-[block:callout]
-{
-  "type": "danger",
-  "body": "Do **not** open the ticket for homologation if the Logs box presents any type of error.
+>❗ Do **not** open the ticket for homologation if the Logs box presents any type of error.
 Redo the operation until the Logs box results are clear.
-If you need help in this scenario, talk to your Partner Account Manager.", "title": "Obey the process"
+If you need help in this scenario, talk to your Partner Account Manager.
-}
-[/block]

-[block:callout]
-{
-  "type": "danger",
-  "body": "It is mandatory to open a ticket to VTEX Support.
-Without that, the implementation will not be recognized by our system.", "title": "Contact VTEX Support Team"
+>❗ It is mandatory to open a ticket to VTEX Support.
+Without that, the implementation will not be recognized by our system.
-}
-[/block]

 After that, the VTEX support team will inform you if the implementation was done correctly.